-Who qualifies for unemployment in Colorado
+Who Qualifies for Unemployment in Colorado

 This is the reason why the majority of qualifications for unemployment are focused on the applicant’s capability to find new work.
-An applicant who qualifies for unemployment must show that her or she is capable and willing to work.
+An applicant who qualifies for unemployment must show that he or she is capable and willing to work.
 To be eligible to receive unemployment in Colorado, all applicants must have the following qualifications:

-• Be physically and mentally able to pursue work at the time they file their claim.
+- Be physically and mentally able to pursue work at the time they file their claim.

-• Actively involved in any employment programs assigned to them by the state of Colorado.
+- Actively involved in any employment programs assigned to them by the state of Colorado.

 There are some exceptions to the qualifications for unemployment that are typically made on a case-by-case basis.
-For example, if the applicant is experiencing a temporary physical disability, has been forced to move due a domestic violence situation, or has an ill family member in need of care, the applicant may still hold eligibility for EDD.
+For example, if the applicant is experiencing a temporary physical disability, has been forced to move due to a domestic violence situation, or has an ill family member in need of care, the applicant may still hold eligibility for EDD.

-While these situations may prove to be the exceptions for seeking eligibility for unemployment, there are some situations such as current of pending incarceration where the applicant will not be able to claim eligibility for EDD.
+While these situations may prove to be the exceptions for seeking eligibility for unemployment, there are some situations such as current or pending incarceration where the applicant will not be able to claim eligibility for EDD.

 Applicants who qualify for unemployment will be required to keep an updated record and contact information for every job they have applied to.
 This job search record sheet should include the name, address, email, and business title of each potential employer.
 Failure to keep a job search record can affect your eligibility for EDD and cause your benefits to be terminated.

 If an applicant is offered a suitable job, he or she is required by Colorado state law to accept it and report this change to the unemployment department.
 The state considers suitable work to be any job that meets the applicant’s experience or training and provides adequate pay and work conditions.

 One of the qualifications for unemployment involves the reason why the applicant is currently unemployed.
-In order for the applicant to hold eligibility for unemployment he or she must have been terminated due to no fault of their own.
+In order for the applicant to hold eligibility for unemployment, he or she must have been terminated due to no fault of their own.

 Requirements and Qualifications for Unemployment in Colorado